-- A. Major Ddevelopment proposals for commercial activities and Level 3 or larger developments (as described in Appendix G)-should demonstrate how appropriate and adequate security measures have been considered and incorporated into the design of buildings.
-The use of state of the art CCTV surveillance on all external walls, alarm systems and entry point locking are strongly encouraged. - B. Proposals for Level 3 or larger developments (as described in Appendix G) should demonstrate how that they have been designed to minimise opportunities for criminal and anti-social behaviour, for example by incorporating sought and, where appropriate, implemented recommendations from the Metropolitan Police at the design stage and, where possible, adopted Secured by Design (or equivalent) principles as appropriate. - C. Development proposals implementing security or resilience measures including hostile vehicle mitigation should not have a detrimental impact on the public realm.
+- A. Development proposals for commercial activities and Level 3 or larger developments (as described in Appendix G) should demonstrate how appropriate and adequate security measures have been considered and incorporated into the design of buildings.
+The use of state-of-the-art CCTV surveillance on all external walls, alarm systems and entry point locking are strongly encouraged. - B. Proposals for Level 3 or larger developments (as described in Appendix G) should demonstrate that they have sought and, where appropriate, implemented recommendations from the Metropolitan Police at the design stage and, where possible, adopted Secured by Design principles. - C. Development proposals implementing security or resilience measures including hostile vehicle mitigation should not have a detrimental impact on the public realm.